bjanusek00/bjanusek00/README.md

 ### Keep it simple, stupid (the [KISS Principle](https://en.wikipedia.org/wiki/KISS_principle))

 Simple solutions to problems makes everything easier and less stressful.
 Onboarding new engineers won't require learning large, overly complex systems.
-Your product will be more stable with less downtime and late night on-call situations.
+Your product will be more stable.
 This applies to everything from how an infrastructure is configured to how code is organized.

 ## Other Things I Enjoy
 - 🚲💨 Road Bikes, Follow Me on [Strava](https://www.strava.com/athletes/bjanusek)!